tawandakasunzuma/Module_02_TAWKAS25106_FTO2502_A1_Tawanda-Kasunzuma_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
-- 🔥 Looking forward to building my first real-world application.
+- 🔥 Looking forward to building my first real-world mobile application.
+- 🌎 Ready to take the tech world by storm.

 ---